ajwills72/rminr/docs/README.md

   experiments into a format closer to something you can actually analyse, in five steps: loading, selecting, filtering, summarising, and combining.
 Also covers combining data frames, renaming columns, and using **loops**.
     - [More on preprocessing](more-on-preproc.html): A slightly more advanced worksheet, covering adding columns to a data frame, and subsetting strings.
-    - [More on data](more-on-data.html): Reading data directly from Excel.

 - [Within-subject differences](anova1.html): Data preprocessing (pivoting and mutating).
 One-factor within-subject Bayesian ANOVA.
 Pairwise comparisons, multiple comparisons.